-The expression is parsed and evaluated according to precedence using the rules listed above.
+The expression is parsed and evaluated according to precedence using the rules listed above times Print the accumulated user and system times for the shell and for processes run from the shell.
+The return status is 0.

 When used with test or [, the < and > operators sort lexicographically using ASCII ordering.